turazashvili/telegram-auto-sender/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add other dating apps to the script
+- [ ] Add other ways to extract data from contacts.
+- [ ] Add more styling to messages.

-See the [open issues](https://github.com/turazashvili/Tinder-AUTO-LIKE/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/turazashvili/telegram-auto-sender/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>